duwiarsana/percobaanmap/README.md

   - Maintains per-district Bali paths under `public/data/id51_bali/id510x_<district>/...` with fallbacks to `/data/districts/kab_37.geojson` where appropriate.

 These changes fix cases where IDs like `01`, `24`, or feature `gid`/`uuid` values caused subdistricts not to load.

+### 2025-08-22 (later)

+- __District name normalization for Bali filtering__
+  - Improved `findDistrictConfig()` in `src/data-config.ts` to normalize names by lowercasing, removing spaces/underscores/hyphens, and stripping diacritics.
+This resolves rendering gaps where districts like "KARANG ASEM" (Karangasem, 5107) were present in `/data/kab_37.geojson` but accidentally excluded during filtering.